topi314/LavaQueue/README.md

 Snapshot builds are available at https://maven.lavalink.dev/#/snapshots with the short commit hash as the version.

-## API

-The plugin provides a REST API to add, remove and update tracks in the queue.

 ### Queue Types

 | Type         | Description                                            |